Updated in May, 2022

 No matter whether they are VC-backed or bootstrapped, all SaaS businesses aim to achieve a Drift or Slack kind of growth.
 However, there is no easy way to scale a SaaS business, and the “overnight success” formula is just a myth.
-If you embarked on this journey thinking there’s a silver bullet, you’re going to be disappointed.
+If you embarked on this journey thinking there’s a silver bullet, you will be disappointed.
 Scaling takes time, patience, some mistakes, and a lot of resources.

-A popular mistake SaaS startups make is allocating resources the wrong way.
+One of the popular mistakes SaaS startups make is allocating resources the wrong way.
 Hoping they will achieve exponential growth and success instantly, they get ready for the moment they will “go viral,” and invest the bulk of their resources in preparation for that moment which may never happen, or at least not when it’s planned.
 And if it does happen, it rarely meets the expectations of the team.
 Let’s not forget the SaaS industry is very competitive; it’s getting more and more difficult to make yourself heard.

 1. Rethink your sales strategy

-If you don’t hire sufficient people at the right time, your Monthly Recurring Revenue (MRR) growth rate will decline due to churn (and not enough new customers to make up for the churn).
+On the other hand, if you don’t hire sufficient numbers of people at the right time, your Monthly Recurring Revenue (MRR) growth rate will decline due to churn (and not enough new customers to make up for the churn).
 There is a delicate balance between growth and cost that you need to achieve.
 That is why a repeatable, scalable sales model is essential to begin with.

 Another question you might have: “How do I close more deals?”
 Besides hiring more people, you should optimize your sales strategy and tactics, automate some parts of the process to require less time and effort from salespeople, invest in trainings for your team, and hire effective management.
 Don’t forget to adjust sales quotas and gross margin percentages accordingly.
 Once you have those elements in place, you’ll be on your way to success.